csiro/orientation-uv-rppg/README.md

 <h1>Orientation UV rPPG</h1>

-A self-contained Python package containing the video processing module similar to the paper <a href="https://samcantrill.github.io/orientation-uv-rppg/">Orientation-conditioned Facial Texture Mapping for Video-based Facial Remote Photoplethysmography Estimation</a>.
+A self-contained Python package containing the video processing module similar to that used in the paper <a href="https://samcantrill.github.io/orientation-uv-rppg/">Orientation-conditioned Facial Texture Mapping for Video-based Facial Remote Photoplethysmography Estimation</a>.
+For the full experimental code-base used to obtain the results in the paper please check out the `experiments` branch.

 <h2>:wrench: Installation</h2>